sanen-projects/cdm/README.md

 English | [简体中文](./README-cn.md)

-A simple to use, zero configuration, high fault rate, the efficiency of the Java ™ ORM database framework
+A simple to use, zero configuration, high rate of fault tolerance, the efficiency of the Java ™ ORM database framework

 ### ✨ Features

 * **Easy**  Without relying on any third party, one line of code can initialize the database connection.
 To call the interface, you only need to remember one Bootstrap, one [BootstrapFactory](#bootstrapFactory) and two interfaces ([BasicBean](#basicBeanjava), [Behavior<T>](#behaviorjava))

-* **Zero configuration** Design principles follow conventions rather than conventions.
-If necessary, use annotations instead of XML,JSON and other configuration files
+* **Zero configuration** If configuration parameters are required, use annotations instead of configuration files

-* **High fault tolerance rate** Non-fatal error automatically takes the default option instead
+* **High fault tolerance rate** A non-fatal error automatically executes the default scheme

 * **Efficiency** Save time and while SQL writing is supported, most of the time it is not necessary